krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 In order to build out this application, we first had to build our backend.
 My team consisted of myself, and my fellow apprentices: Serkadis Dubale, Lauren Richardson, and Dar-Ci Calhoun.
 Together, we created a kanban board so that all tasks related to the project could be delegated accordingly.

-I, built out the models that were need for the project.
+I built out the models that were need for the project.
 Using Express, Sequelize, and SQLite.
 In using these technologies I was able to define our models, their attributes, as well as their data types.
 You can see an example of this below:

 <p align="center" >
 <img  width=400 src="Project Visuals/fun-code2.png" alt="animated"/>